lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab2.md

 You should also have two constructors for the Animal so that it is possible to initialize a new Animal with default data values of `"Unnamed"`, `-1`, and `"Unknown"`.
 The other constructor should take the three values needed to initialize a new Animal object with all three fields.

 #### AnimalDemo.java
 The `AnimalDemo.java` will be a driver class that you will use to demo the `Animal` class.
 The driver should initialize two `Animal` objects.
 One animal should be constructed with its name, age, and species.
 (You decide those.)
 The other animal should be constructed with the default values, and subsequently use the setter methods to give the animal a name, age, and species.
-After displaying the list, the program should prompt the user for another animal, and let the user enter its three attributes.
+After displaying the first two animals, the program should prompt the user for another animal, let the user enter its three attributes, and then print it.

 ## Sample run
 ```
 Name: Jimmy.
 Age: 3.
 Species: Squirrel.
+Name: Sam.
+Age: 1.
+Species: Spider.
 Create your own animal!
 Enter a name:
 Johnathan